MPAS-Dev/compass/docs/design_docs/compass_package.rst

   * A subsection describing the configurations

-    * A sub-subsection for each testcase and its steps
+    * A sub-subsection for each test case and its steps

   * A subsection for the core's framework code

 * A description of the ``compass`` framework code:

-  * for use within testcases
+  * for use within test cases

-  * for listing, setting up and cleaning up testcases
+  * for listing, setting up and cleaning up test cases

   * for managing regression test suites

 * An automated documentation of the API pulled from docstrings

-* A developer's guide for creating new testcases
+* A developer's guide for creating new test cases

-  * core-specific details for developing new testcases
+  * core-specific details for developing new test cases

-Design solution: Considerations related to running testcases in parallel
+Design solution: Considerations related to running test cases in parallel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Date last modified: 2020/12/10